-This intervention aims to reduce the number of cyberbullying victims and their symptoms of depression and anxiety (programme goal), by teaching cyberbullying victims how to cope in an adequate and effective manner with cyberbully incidents (programme's outcomes).
+This intervention aims to reduce the number of cyberbully victims and their symptoms of depression and anxiety (program goal), by teaching cyberbully victims how to cope in an adequate and effective manner with cyberbully incidents (program's outcomes).

-The Online Pestkoppenstoppenprogramme seems to be a promising start in solving current cyberbullying problems.
-The results of the evaluation studies may contribute to the knowledge about how to stop online victimisation and how to use tailoring and web-based interventions in this purpose.
-Additionally, this intervention may also affect offline victimisation, because despite their differences, cyberbullying and traditional bullying also have some overlapping characteristics.
-The results can be used as input for other web-based and computer-tailored interventions aimed at cyberbullying victims.
-If the studies point out that the intervention is effective in its purpose, we have an intervention ready for implementation on a larger scale.
+The Online Pestkoppenstoppen program seems to be a promising start in solving currentcyberbullying problems.
+The results of the evaluation studies may contribute to the knowledge about how to stop online victimization and how to use tailoring and web-based interventions in this purpose.
+Additionally, this intervention may also affect offline victimization, because despite the differences, cyberbullying and traditional bullying also have some overlapping characteristics.
+The results can be used as input for other web-based and computer-tailored interventions aimed at cyberbully victims.
+If the studies point out that the intervention is effective in its purpose, we have an intervention ready for implementation on a large scale.

-Detailed description of the development and evaluation of the intervention: https://bmcpublichealth.biomedcentral. com/articles/10.1186/1471-2458-14-396
+Detailed description of the development and evaluation of the intervention:

+https://bmcpublichealth.biomedcentral.com/articles/10.1186/1471-2458-14-396